jeremytammik/RevitLookup/Readme.md

 For methods requiring dynamic input that cannot be automatically determined, you can [make use of more intimate interactive database exploration tools, e.g. RevitPythonShell](http://thebuildingcoder.typepad.com/blog/2013/11/intimate-revit-database-exploration-with-the-python-shell.html).

+## Contributing

+Contribuitions are more than welcome!
+Please work in the `dev` branch to do so:

+- Create or update your own fork of RevitLookup under your GitHub account
+- Checkout to the `dev` branch
+- In the `dev` branch, implement and test you changes specific to the feature
+- Build the project and make sure everything works
+- Create well-documented commits of your changes
+- Submit a pull request to the `origin:dev` branch

+- Please avoid:

+- Reformatting
+- Modifying files that are not directly related to the feature you implement

 ## Author